What Crafts Can I Do With Wire Hangers?

 19. Tin Can Luminaries

 These tin can luminaries are a great idea for a patio or garden party.
 Feel free to change up the colors to use them for different seasons.

 20. Notebook Stand

-If your not wanting to buy a notebook stand, this is a great alternative.
+If you don't want to buy a notebook stand, this is a great alternative.
 Something worth a try.

 21. Lavender Wreath